thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 - Use pointer structs for passing request parameters.
 - Use idiomatic Go types (e.g., `time.Time`) in the parameter definition and convert them within the method as needed when preparing the request.
+- Time related requests should default to UTC.

 ### Path Construction